lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - The Schoolhouse adds 8 Classrooms to the deck, with each grade level providing a hint.
 Probably want to maximize these at some point to get as much info as possible.
 - The insurgent group that these people seemed to be a part of was called "The Children of Black Water," which seems to be a parallel name to "Blackbridge" being the network and grotto name.
 Their group is also called RLCF - what does that stand for?
 - Who the fuck is Samantha Hayes?
-  - a.k.a Marion Matthew Jones neé Epsen _a.k.a._ Marion Marigold
+  - _a.k.a_ Marion Matthew Jones neé Epsen _a.k.a._ Marion Marigold _a.k.a._ Jean Ribbon
+  - Two Fenn Aries passports found so far for "Jean Ribbon" and "Samantha Hayes"
 - Does the three-mountain (overlapping triangles) symbol mean anything significant?
+- Message from music sheets: "First words on the sheets are true message" -> "Find among the white trees under two stones"

 ### Current open access problems